 AS

-Leading the modernization of the PLUS design system
+Leading initiatives to strengthen the PLUS design system

-Leading the modernization of the PLUS design system
+Leading the revamp of the PLUS design system

 Role + Team